fall inside a hole

 Bulstrode and the dock's base had their old curvy Tomy logos updated to the new squared-off one as well.

 In 2004 the Japanese Bill and Ben Harbor Friends Set was released with a cool color variant of Cranky that more closely matched his green appearance in the television series.
-This green Cranky was later used in the Thomas Ferry set, but the black version of Cranky's bucket remains a set exclusive item.
-By this point in later 2004 the tooling had already been updated with the CE and disposal marks.
+Like the other releases, Cranky moves back and forth and his arm rises and falls.

 In 2007 the Cranky destination was released with a pair of single/double point rails in blue European Thomas Motor Road & Rail packaging as Cranky and Bulstrode at the Harbour.
 The Cranky destination had previously been sold in the U.K. starting in 2003 in the Thomas and Cranky Deluxe Action Set.